How can I configure and use SAR to monitor performance metrics on my Amazon EC2 Linux instance?

 Block device statistics report

-Use the -d option to generate a block device statistics report.
-The following example command generates block device statistics 5 times every 2 seconds.
-In the following example, the -p option displays the device names as they appear in /dev:
+To generate a block device statistics report, use the -d option.
+The following example command generates block device statistics five times every two seconds.
+In the following example, the -p option shows the device names as they appear in /dev:

 sar -d -p 2 5